bodo-ai/Bodo/buildscripts/build-bodo-from-source-platform/README.md

    For example, if you are generating trace data it will always get dumped to the node that's first in the `hostfile`

 1. Run jobs, but be aware that anything you're doing on the node does not count as activity, so auto-shutdown might be invoked if you don't have a notebook connected.
-   On AWS workspaces, running `update_hostfile` from the terminal should update the activity timer.

 1. Ensure that you are using efa.
 This can be done by executing: `I_MPI_DEBUG=4 px python -u -c "import bodo; print(bodo.__version__)"` and checking that `libfabric provider: efa` appears at the start of the logs.